dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 * **IgnoreTextInGraphics**: NO
    * Fix for UI corruption when both text and graphics outputs happen, set to YES with SanitiseClearScreen also set to YES for pure Apple Logo\(no verbose screen\)
 * **ProvideConsoleGop**: YES
-   * Enables GOP\(Graphics output Protcol\) which the macOS bootloader requires for console handle, AptioMemoryFix currently offers this but will soon be removed
+   * Enables GOP\(Graphics output Protcol\) which the macOS bootloader requires for console handle
 * **ReleaseUsbOwnership**: NO
    * Releases USB controller from firmware driver, avoid unless you know what you're doing
 * **RequestBootVarRouting**: NO